-Mr. Weiss regularly attended meetings with city and state officials to review and streamline policies and procedures that affect property taxpayers.
-Mr. Weiss participated as a moderator and speaker for programs on real estate tax procedures and issues for the Council of New York Cooperatives and Condominiums, the Action Committee for Reasonable Real Estate Taxes, the Association of the Bar of the City of New York, and the National Realty Club, among others.
+Mr. Weiss regularly attends meetings with city and state officials to review and streamline policies and procedures that affect property taxpayers.
+Mr. Weiss regularly participates as a moderator and speaker for programs on real estate tax procedures and issues for the Council of New York Cooperatives and Condominiums, the Action Committee for Reasonable Real Estate Taxes, the Association of the Bar of the City of New York, and the National Realty Club, among others.
 He is often quoted as an authority on New York City real estate taxes in various NYC real estate publications.

 Mr. Weiss began his tax certiorari career at Schwartz & Weiss, P.C., first as a law clerk during law school before becoming an associate with the firm.
 During his tenure at Schwartz & Weiss, Mr. Weiss computerized the firm and developed practice specific programs.

 He has been a member of the Real Estate Board of New York, Tax Policy Committee, and was previously a member of the New York State Bar Association Real Estate Section Committee on Condemnation, Certiorari & Real Estate Taxation.
 Mr. Weiss also spent twelve years as a sole practitioner continuing to work on behalf of clients.
 While solo, he was asked to participate in the Commissioner of Finance’s Real Property Reform Advisory Group.